ramonteiro/mySpot/README.md

 In order to run this project with cloukit:

-- you must change signing and capabilities to your own apple developer accont with a container
+- you must change signing and capabilities to your own apple developer accont with an icloud container
 - that container must be in entitlements as well
 - the discover tab will load indefinitely until a spot is uploaded as public (is will keep searching for spots until the cloudkit container is empty)
 - the container must also alow for sorting by creation date and distance in indexes
+- a small package named, mantis is used to crop photos to 1:1.
+This package should automatically be downloaded by xcode's package manager